hectorbennett/command-pattern/README.md

 ```

-Notice how we clone `graph` each time - don't worry, this isn't creating a new graph each time.
+Notice how we clone `graph` for every command - don't worry, this isn't creating a new graph each time.
 What it is doing is duplicating the `Rc<T>` to create a new 'owner' for the graph object.
 An `Rc` (or reference counter) keeps track of the number of owners and will free the memory as soon as the count drops to zero.

-Thanks for reading.
+Hopefully this has been useful and can be adapted easily for your use case.
 I hope you've found it useful - Some more detailed source code can be found in this repo: <repo url here>.